intel/FPGA-Devcloud/main/Public_Devcloud_Access_Instructions/README.md

 2. Select in the side-bar **Power & Sleep**.
 3. Under **Screen**, change both settings to **Never**.

-## 18.0 Determining Memory Availability and CPU Count and Speed
+## 18.0 Determining and Allocating Memory Availability and CPU Count and Speed

 Enter the following in a Devcloud Terminal to determine memory availability: